Middle Ear Infection (Adult)

 The following are general care guidelines:

 Finish all of the antibiotic medicine given, even though you may feel better after the first few days.

-You may use acetaminophen or ibuprofen to control pain, unless something else was prescribed.
-[NOTE: If you have chronic liver or kidney disease or have ever had a stomach ulcer or GI bleeding, talk with your doctor before using these medicines.]
+You may use over-the-counter medicine, such as acetaminophen or ibuprofen, to control pain and fever, unless something else was prescribed.
+If you have chronic liver or kidney disease or have ever had a stomach ulcer or gastrointestinal bleeding, talk with your healthcare provider before using these medicines.
 Do not give aspirin to anyone under 18 years of age who has a fever.
-It may cause severe liver damage.
+It may cause severe illness or death.

-Follow up with your doctor in 2 weeks if all symptoms have not gotten better, or if hearing doesn't go back to normal within 1 month.
+Follow up with your healthcare provider, or as advised, in 2 weeks if all symptoms have not gotten better, or if hearing doesn't go back to normal within 1 month.

 Ear pain gets worse or does not improve after 3 days of treatment

 Unusual drowsiness or confusion

 Neck pain, stiff neck, or headache